 Jamaica is often viewed warily by travelers who read about the country's high crime and murder rates and wonder if it's a safe place to go.
 Of course, millions of tourists visit Jamaica each year without incident, but many also hole up at all-inclusive resorts for the duration of their trip due to safety concerns.

-The truth, however, is that travelers can have a great experience getting out and seeing the "real" Jamaica, but need to be mindful about the legitimate threat of crime where it exists.
+The truth, however, is that travelers can have a great experience getting out and seeing the "real" Jamaica, but need to be mindful of the legitimate threat of crime where it exists.

 Jamaica has one of the world's highest per-capita murder rates, and a 2010 state of emergency threw the harsh glare of publicity on the violent gang and drug culture in the capital, Kingston.
 Violent crime can be a real problem in Kingston, Montego Bay, and other parts of the country, but typically such crimes involve attacks by Jamaicans on other Jamaicans and revolve around drugs, gangs, politics, poverty, or revenge.